Why do this problem?

 The notes that follow are based on a lesson with a group of 14 year old students.
 They are in two parts: the first part for teachers who wish to use the activity for a single lesson on probability and sample space diagrams or tree diagrams, and the second part for teachers who wish to follow this up with a collaborative task that leads to interesting and

-(or using numbered counters in a bag).
-Play the game no more than ten times, so that students have a feel for the game but don't have sufficient results to draw conclusions about the probabilities.
-Then ask them to decide whether they think the game is fair, and to do some maths to support
+Start by explaining how the game is played using Set A (perhaps using numbered counters in a bag).
+Play the game a few times, so that students have a feel for the game but don't have sufficient results to draw conclusions about the probabilities.
+Then ask them to decide whether they think the game is fair, and to do some maths to support their decision.

 While students are working, circulate and observe the methods being used: